Zoya is a fresh graduate from Forman Christian College/University and has been a student of psychology for six years.

 Psychodynamic theory holds great importance in explaining Multiple Personality Disorder.
 It states that these personalities offer protections as defense mechanisms from actual traumas that take place.
 These personalities become coping defense mechanisms from repressed thoughts that could go to any extremes.
 It also talks about repressed sexual thoughts in the unconscious.

 What is strikingly important is the way Bates Motel depicted this theory.
-Norman bates in oddly attached to his mother, hence, he even feels attracted to her at times.
+Norman Bates is oddly attached to his mother; hence, he even feels attracted to her at times.
 He tries to repress these thoughts as much as he can.
-He, also, hates his abusive father but at the same time is afraid of him, which depicts Castration Anxiety.
-He also falls in love with a woman only because she looks like his mother, which shows fixation at Oedipus complex.

 In terms of behavioural theory, it is important to recognize that the origins of persecutor personalities is portrayed as protectors that have internally reinforced the warnings of persecutors in an attempt to avoid threatening consequences.
 Over time, these protector personalities may take control over in terms of the environment.
 That is, they may choose to overtake the person’s body for several years as long as the person should be avoiding the environment.
-The persecutor personality believes that it is its responsibility to protect the individual from stress and traumas, hence, if the events keeps happening and the personality’s protected behaviour is positively reinforced and it may keep happening for years.
+The persecutor personality believes that it is its responsibility to protect the individual from stress and traumas; hence, if the events keep happening and the personality’s protected behaviour is positively reinforced, it may keep happening for years.

-This is evident in Bates Motel when Norman turns himself in to the police after realizing that he has killed many people.
-The protective personality of his mother Norma Bates takes over and stays there consistently until it helps him escape prison
+This is evident in Bates Motel when Norman turns himself in after realizing that he has killed many people.
+The protective personality of his mother Norma Bates takes over and stays there consistently until it helps him escape prison.

 Zoya Dawar (author) from Pakistan on April 19, 2020: